 If multiple people are named beneficiary, per capita and per stirpes are used.

-Under a per capita beneficiary designation, if one of the named beneficiaries pre-deceases the insured, the remaining beneficiaries divide his/her share, in addition to receiving his/her own.
+Under a per capita beneficiary designation, if one of the named beneficiaries predeceases the insured, the remaining beneficiaries divide that person’s share in addition to receiving their own.

-Under a per stirpes (Latin for “through the root”) designation, the proceeds belonging to the deceased beneficiary would not go to the other beneficiaries, but to his/her heirs.
+Under a per stirpes (Latin for “through the root”) designation, the proceeds that would have gone to the deceased beneficiary don’t go to the other beneficiaries.
+Instead, they go to the deceased beneficiary’s heirs.

 Often used when several children are named beneficiary and the owner wants them to share the proceeds equally, such as “all my children,” rather than naming each child individually.